ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 <br> This class targets our CheepRepository.
 It specifically targets the methods around the creation of Cheeps. e.g. Adding a Cheep and checking if a Cheep is not empty

 - CheepRepositoryUnitTests
-<br> This class targets our AuthorRepository.
+<br> This class targets our CheepRepository.
 It performs unit tests on liking a cheep. e.g. liking increases a Cheeps total likes.

 - InMemoryDatabaseTests
 <br> This class tests if the in memory database is created correctly which is crucial for the other classes since they all rely on it.

 - RestrictedCheepsUnitTests
 <br> This class targets the Cheepvalidator.
-It performs unit tests to check if a Cheep has the correct information, such as not being empty or over 160 characters and having a valid author..
+It performs unit tests to check if a Cheep has the correct information, such as not being empty or over 160 characters and having a valid author.

 ## Razor.Tests